94th Minnesota Legislature: House DFL boycott and power-sharing agreement

-For the following days of session, the house has met very briefly: each day the secretary of state has taken the roll, and with only the 67 House Republicans in attendance, Simon adjourns until the following day.
+For the following days of session, the house met very briefly: each day the secretary of state took the roll, and with only the 67 House Republicans in attendance, Simon adjourned until the following day.
 Party leaders are in negotiations over a new power-sharing agreement.
-Hortman claims that Demuth refused to meet in person for negotiations, Demuth has sued Simon, claiming that by adjourning session, he is ignoring a constitutional right of present members to compel the absent representatives' attendance.
+Hortman claims that Demuth refused to meet in person for negotiations, Demuth sued Simon, claiming that by adjourning session, he is ignoring a constitutional right of present members to compel the absent representatives' attendance.
 On February 4, the Minnesota Republican Party announced recall petitions of all 66 members of the house DFL caucus due to their failure to appear at session.
 DFL members continued to collect salaries, draft bills, and meet with constituents during the boycott.

 The three-week boycott ended when the leaders of each party struck a deal on February 5, which included a guarantee that Brad Tabke (DFL) would be seated despite previous election contests from Republicans, and which gave Republicans the speakership and leadership of a fraud and oversight committee.
 On February 6, they met in the chamber with quorum for the first full session, celebrating with cheers and handshakes as Simon announced quorum.
 In their first official vote, they elected Lisa Demuth as speaker on a 67-65 vote, making her the first female Republican and the first person of color in the role.

 Budget and special session

 Legislators were required to pass a two-year budget by July 1, 2025, to avoid a government shutdown.
 The predicted budget surplus was lower than the previous session and a potential budget deficit was forecasted by 2029.
 In March, Senate Republicans proposed around $646 million in budget cuts.

 The leaders of both houses and Governor Tim Walz reached an agreement setting global budget priorities on May 15, 2025, shortly before the regular session was scheduled to end.
 This deal included roughly $5 billion in cuts.
-One such cut, which will remove coverage for all undocumented adults on MinnesotaCare, triggered protests by some DFL lawkmakers.
+One such cut, which will remove coverage for all undocumented adults on MinnesotaCare, triggered protests by some DFL lawmakers.
 Working groups of legislators continued to negotiate details on outstanding budget areas past the end of the regular session, and a special session was required to pass a budget.

 The special session convened on June 9, 2025.
 The health budget narrowly passed, including the provision removing coverage for undocumented Minnesotans.
 One house Democrat (Hortman, the DFL leader) and four senate Democrats voted in favor of the bill, while Republican legislators supported it unanimously.